rayraydejesus/LeetCode-Progress/README.md

 **Description**
 ------------------
 😁 Hi I'm Ray De Jesus!
 I have been programming professionally for over 6 years developing web and mobile applications for many clients.

-This is just a little console app to showcase some of my leetcode progress as I have been brushing up on data structures and algorithms.
+This is a small console app to showcase some of my leetcode progress as I have been brushing up on data structures and algorithms.
 Additionally this serves as a display of my knowledge of fundamentally important techniques and principles as a software engineer.
 No flashy frameworks just problem solving and SOLID code.

 **Some key points**
 - This repo showcases leetcode solutions I have coded myself.